 Linda, she is using an Inogen One Portable unit while hiking on Hanging Gardens trail in Logan Pass of Glacier National Park located in Montana!
 She and her husband enjoy traveling the country in their adventure full-time RVing retirement.

 Logan Pass has an elevation of 6,646 feet and is located along the Continental Divide in Glacier National Park.
 The pass offers amazing wildlife viewing opportunities that include grizzly bears, bighorn sheep, and mountain goats.

 "Going to the zoo always means walking long distances to see the best exhibits and nothing could stop me when I carried my oxygen with me.
 I had COPD/Emphysema and as a retired Park Ranger/Natural Resource Specialist.
 It was my job to monitor our black bear population at our park.
-When I had to go to Duke Hospital to prepare for transplant, I took my family and spent time with the animals at the Durham Life & Science Museum to enjoy my days waiting."
+When I had to go to Duke Hospital to prepare for the transplant, I took my family and spent time with the animals at the Durham Life & Science Museum to enjoy my days waiting."

 "I had COPD, and with my oxygen, I was floating on air.
 The photo was taken just before I jumped from a platform on a zip-line and soared through the trees.
 Only what every disabled park ranger should be allowed to do!"

-Ron visiting Highlands Nature Sanctuary in Bainbridge, Ohio.
+Ron was visiting Highlands Nature Sanctuary in Bainbridge, Ohio.
 The Highlands Nature Sanctuary is 2,200-acre hiking and nature preserve located in the heart of the scenic Rocky Fork Gorge of southern Ohio.